theQRL/zond-package/README.md

   image: "ethpandaops/dora:latest"
   # A list of optional extra env_vars the dora container should spin up with
   env: {}

-# Configuration place for transaction spammer - https://github.com/MariusVanDerWijden/tx-fuzz
-tx_spammer_params:
-  # TX Spammer docker image to use
-  # Defaults to the latest master image
-  image: "ethpandaops/tx-fuzz:master"
-  # A list of optional extra params that will be passed to the TX Spammer container for modifying its behaviour
-  tx_spammer_extra_args: []

 # Configuration place for prometheus
 prometheus_params: